 Absence from class for official curriculum-related, university-approved activities does not relieve students from responsibility for any part of the course work required during the period of absence.

-If you choose to use Canvas, take advantage of the CSUN's very helpful technology classes and resources (including unlimited access to lynda.com for students AND faculty).
+If you choose to use Canvas, take advantage of CSUN's very helpful technology classes and resources--including unlimited access to LinkedIn Learning (formerly known as lynda.com) for students AND faculty).

 A best practice: in addition to the default Announcements feature that is part of every Canvas course, consider adding a discussion forum (title it "Got Questions?") so students can ask AND ANSWER course-related questions (such as: "What is the new date for the midterm?
 I thought I wrote it down but I can't find it!" or "Are we supposed to bring our drafts to class this week or next?" etc. etc.).
 Also consider adding an informal discussion forum (title it "Canvas Cafe") and invite students to communicate informally--about a movie they saw and loved, or their intention of going to CSUN's Big Show, or the existence of free Associated Students academic planners available during the first week of classes while supplies last.....)